 11.Q What does it mean when the Compatibility Category has “[ ]” around it?

 A The brackett “[ ]” means that the requirements of the 10 CFR section may be adopted or implemented in other provisions of the State regulations rather than the radiation control requirements.
 For example, many Agreement States have State Department of Transportation regulations that implement all the requirements of 49 CFR on transportation use within the State.
-The State should supply the references and the cross walk to show that the requirements have been adopted.
+The State should supply the State references and the cross reference to NRC’s regulations to show that the requirements have been adopted.
 NRC staff will still need to review the State regulations to verify that the compatibility/health and safety requirements have been adopted.

 12.Q What does a “non-applicable” status mean on the SRS sheet?